 SATANIC PANIC! at Finsbury Park Picturehouse (in their Club Room), Beer Merchants Tap, and a new Saturday night venue (watch this space!) will populate your weekends with spine-tingling tales of witch hunts, scapegoats and pop-culture hysteria from the 1970s and ’80s, when the world lost its mind and blamed Satan for our sins.
 SATANIC PANIC! screens on some Saturdays and every Sunday from 18 January to 12 April 2026 (opening night is booking now).
 Tickets remain £5 to £8 + fees.

-Then, in a cinematic hookup for the ages, I’m collaborating with the amazing Zodiac Film Club to present GIRL TRASH! at Genesis Cinema every Wednesday, a sensational explosion of bikes, dykes and fights as we celebrate the women, non-binary, and gender non-conforming filmmakers of trash and exploitation cinema and the sub-genres they made their own!!!
+Then, in a cinematic hookup for the ages, I’m collaborating with the amazing Zodiac Film Club to present GIRL TRASH! at Genesis Cinema every Wednesday, a sensational season that celebrates the femme filmmakers of trash and exploitation cinema!!!
 GIRL TRASH! screens on Wednesdays from 21 January to 15 April 2026.
-Tickets £3.50 + fees or save ££ on your first beverage with a cocktail combo.
-Opening night will be on sale soon…
+Tickets remain £3.50 + fees or you can save ££ on your first beverage with a cocktail combo.
+Opening night film is MURDERCISE (booking now!).

 SATANIC PANIC!